thisloke/ng2-fittext/README.md

 ### Todos

  - Write tests
+ - Resolve the problem with long word checking the overflowY
- - Find a better algorithm to find the font-size who fits better the container.
+ - Find a better algorithm to find the font-size who fits better the container

 License
 ----